 For the corporate performance objectives, the Compensation Committee sets a threshold, target and maximum performance level.
 If the maximum level of corporate performance is achieved, the NEOs receive 200% credit for the corporate performance portion of the award.
 If the target level of corporate performance is achieved, the NEOs receive 100% credit for the corporate performance portion of the award.
-If the threshold level of corporate performance is not reached, the NEO does not receive any amount in respect of that portion of the award.
+If the threshold level of corporate performance is achieved, the NEOs receive 50% credit for the corporate performance portion of the award.
+If the threshold level of corporate performance is achieved, the NEOs receive 50% credit for the corporate performance portion of the award.
+If the threshold level of corporate performance is not reached, the NEOs not receive any amount in respect of that portion of the award.
 Credit for performance between threshold and target and between target and maximum is determined by linear interpolation.

-The Compensation Committee approved a Company-wide financial goal for the annual cash incentive plan based on the Company's achievement of EBITDA included in the Company's 2022 Annual Budget.
-The EBITDA goal for 2022 reflects the Company's expected investments and strategic initiatives and that the Compensation Committee believed that the EBITDA goal was challenging given the aggressive profitability growth targets expected to be achieved while continuing to make strategic investments.
+The Compensation Committee approved a Company-wide financial goal for the annual cash incentive plan based on the Company's achievement of EBITDA included in the Company's 2023 Annual Budget.
+The EBITDA goal is intended to reflect the Company's expected investments and strategic initiatives.
+In 2023, the Company's EBITDA goal was lower than in the prior year to reflect the Company's expected significant investment in its residential marketplace business, including product and content development and marketing expense.
+Given the anticipated investment in the residential marketplace business, the Compensation Committee believed that the EBITDA target goal was challenging to achieve.
 EBITDA is our GAAP-basis net income (loss) before interest (expense) income and other (expense) income, loss on debt extinguishment, income taxes, depreciation and amortization.
 The Compensation Committee also determined that setting an EBITDA-based performance goal would incentivize management to further drive stockholder value.

-The following table shows the threshold, target, and maximum EBITDA goals and payout percentages for 2022 performance, as well as the actual EBITDA and payout percentage determined by the Compensation Committee for 2022 performance (dollar amounts in millions).
+The following graphic shows the threshold, target, and maximum EBITDA goals and payout percentages for 2023 performance, as well as the actual EBITDA and payout percentage determined by the Compensation Committee for 2023 performance (dollar amounts in millions).